forestmnett/forestmnett.github.io/README.md

 </p>

 ## Interests:
-I am interested in persuing a career in Cybersecurity or Systems Engineering.
+I am interested in pursuing a career in Cybersecurity or Systems Engineering.
 I would like to gain more experience and eventually transition to cloud engineering or cloud security.
 For the last 3 years of my Marine Corps career, I have been learning about cybersecurity and implementing different cybersecurity technologies.
 I would love to take on new challenges and continue to grow as an informatin security professional.
 I would love to take my skills and contribute to a team of cybersecurity professionals.
 I am interested in taking the knowledge that I have gained in the Marine Corps and applying it to a civilian career.
 I learn fast and am eager to continue growing personally and professionally.